INVESTMENT GUIDE

 What is SPE and what does it change for buyers?

-How should I evaluate upside during construction?
+How is upside evaluated during construction?

 No, many off-plan purchases in Brazil are paid directly to the developer during construction.
 The typical payment structure includes a down payment in installments, monthly construction payments, milestone payments, and a final balance at delivery.
 Some buyers plan Brazilian financing for the final payment, assign the contract if a qualified buyer exists, or pay cash.